sam-braun/dl-workflow-deployment/README.md

 ## Table of Contents

 For proof of each step, please look at [Proof_Images.pdf](inference/samples/4.png) in this repo.
+Unless otherwise specified, run all commands in the command line of the GCP Console terminal.
+Upload this code into the GCP Console code editor.

 - [Part 1: Preparation](#part-1-preparation)
 - [Part 2: Training Deployment](#part-2-training-deployment)